 If your microscope does not have a camera port, the scope kit will be attached to one of the eyepieces and you will have to perform the procedure using one eye.

+Stemi 2000-C with a free camera port and Nikon stereo microscope with LV-TV camera adapter with the Digital Sight DS-Fi2.

 If a dissection or stereo microscope is required for your protocol, please list all shots from the script that will be visualized using the microscope (shots are indicated with the 3-digit numbers, like 2.1.1, 2.1.2, etc.).